Theme

 CPU-friendly and real-time oriented

-The notable angle is the attempt to keep speech generation usable on modest hardware, including direct CPU use, while still aiming for low-latency output and a simple deployment path.
+The project tries to keep speech generation usable on modest hardware, including direct CPU use, while still aiming for low-latency output and a simple deployment path.

 Availability